 - Determine which features have the highest positive impact for your customers using tools like “Pain and gain map”.

 - Prioritize features for your MVP with tools like “Prioritization matrix”.

-Our guide “5 tips to create a sleek MVP” can help you with this.
+Our guide to create an MVP can help you with this.

 3. Define the approach to building a portfolio app

 Formulate an effective development approach for the MVP and the overall app, and consider the following:

 - Design and develop your apps keeping in mind that you might support more languages in the future.
 Follow “app internationalization” best practices like keeping the content separate from the code, as explained in “The ultimate guide to mobile app internationalization”.

 - Create native Android and iOS apps since they offer the best user experience and performance.